stefanoturcarelli/grid/README.md

 - `grid-area`: Gives an item a name so that it can be referenced by a template created with the `grid-template-areas` property.

-# Media Queries for a 3 column responsive layout
+# Media Queries for a 3-column responsive layout

 ---